jbrukh/window/README.md

 Here are some benchmarks:

-    BenchmarkListS1000         1   42649824000 ns/op
+     BenchmarkListS1000             10         188497800 ns/op
+     BenchmarkRingS1000             50          35760520 ns/op
-    BenchmarkS1000M1           1    2707254000 ns/op
+     BenchmarkS1000M1                1        2817453000 ns/op
-    BenchmarkS1000M10        100      10864690 ns/op
+     BenchmarkS1000M10             200           9012795 ns/op
-    BenchmarkS1000M100       100      10774190 ns/op
+     BenchmarkS1000M100            200           8807370 ns/op
-    BenchmarkS1000M500       100      11953970 ns/op
+     BenchmarkS1000M500            200           8471190 ns/op

-The first test is running 1,000,000 data points through a 1000-point moving window implemented with a list.
-On each insert, a slice is generated.
-The subsequent tests run the same number of data points through a moving window with different size and M combinations (as above).
-On each insert, a slice is generated as well.
-See `window_test.go` for details.
+     BenchmarkSlicifyList        50000             41656 ns/op
+     BenchmarkSlicifyRing        50000             48598 ns/op
+     BenchmarkSlicifyWindow  200000000              9.30 ns/op

+The first set of benchmarks measures the time it takes for 1,000,000 points to go through a size 1000 list-based moving window, ring-based moving window, and a MovingWindow under different values of its space parameter M. The later test measures how long it takes to convert the moving windows into a slice, a common operation.